Elizabeth "Liz" H. Shuler

 Shuler believes unions are the single greatest force for economic fairness and equality, and a collective bargaining agreement is the best tool for achieving justice for all working people, especially for women, immigrants and people of color.

-Shuler serves on the boards of the National Women’s Law Center; the Institute for Women’s Policy Research; the AFL-CIO Housing Investment Trust; the Alliance for Retired Americans; the Solidarity Center; the Committee on Workers’ Capital and the Women’s Committee of the International Trade Union Confederation; and chairs the board of directors of the Economic Policy Institute.
+Shuler serves on the boards of the National Women’s Law Center; the Institute for Women’s Policy Research; the AFL-CIO Housing Investment Trust; the Alliance for Retired Americans; the Solidarity Center; the Committee on Workers’ Capital; the Women’s Committee of the International Trade Union Confederation; and the Albert Shanker Institute; and chairs the board of directors of the Economic Policy Institute.
 She is a graduate of the University of Oregon with a degree in journalism.
 Shuler lives with her husband, David Herbst, and their black labrador retriever, Trader, in Washington, D.C.